Created by CK-12 Foundation/Adapted by Christine Miller

 Penis

-The is the external male organ that has the reproductive function of delivering sperm to the female reproductive tract.
+The penis is the external male organ that has the reproductive function of delivering sperm to the female reproductive tract.
 This function is called intromission.
 The penis also serves as the organ that excretes urine.

 Structure of the Penis